Jennifer R. Farmer

 Managing Director of Communications

-Farmer’s sharp understanding of the intersection of organizing, policy, and media has helped establish Advancement Project as a leading voice in contemporary civil rights.
-Working across program areas, Farmer has astutely positioned Advancement Project and its partners in the national racial justice narrative.
-Under Farmer’s leadership, Advancement Project’s staff, partners, and board members have been regularly featured in leading print, digital, and broadcast media outlets including the New York Times, the Wall Street Journal, the Washington Post, Politico, Al Jazeera America, MSNBC, Real Time with Bill Maher, and the Rachel Maddow Show.
+Farmer’s sharp understanding of the intersection of policy, advocacy and media has helped establish Advancement Project and partners as leading voices in contemporary civil rights.
+Under Farmer’s leadership, Advancement Project’s staff, partners and board members are regularly featured in leading print, digital and broadcast media outlets including The New York Times, The Wall Street Journal, The Washington Post, Politico, Al Jazeera America, MSNBC, Real Time with Bill Maher, and The Rachel Maddow Show.
+She is skilled at pitching and placing for publication both feature articles and guest columns, not merely for the sake of generating media coverage, but to help leaders find and share their unique voice.
+She has taught at the college level, having served as an instructor of Writing for the Media course at Towson University.